-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Telephone and online video consultations program To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or call 1-855-477-4549 100% of the allowed amount, subject to the calendar year deductible and a \$55 copayment per consultation Not covered Dermatology: Log into your Teleconsultation account to upload images of your skin problem and receive a response through Teleconsultation's online message center Telephone and online video consultations program To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or call 1-855-477-4549 Behavioral Health: Telephone and online video consultations are available for certain behavioral health issues, such as anxiety, depression, eating disorder, etc. Psychiatrist (initial visit): 100% of the allowed amount, after a \$55 copayment per initial consultation and the calendar year deductible Psychiatrist (ongoing visit): 100% of the allowed amount, after a \$55 copayment per ongoing consultation and the calendar year deductible Psychologist, licensed clinical social worker, counselor or therapist: 100% of the allowed amount, after a \$35 copayment per consultation and the calendar year deductible Not covered
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Telephone and online video consultations program To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or call 1-855-477-4549.
+General Medical: Telephone and online video consultations are available to diagnose, treat and prescribe medication (when necessary) for certain general medical 80% of the allowed amount, subject to the calendar year deductible Not covered Telephone and online video consultations program 80% of the allowed amount, subject to the calendar year deductible Not covered To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or call 1-855-477-4549 Dermatology: Log into your Teleconsultation account to upload images of your skin problem and receive a response through Teleconsultation's online message center Telephone and online video consultations program To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or Psychiatrist (initial visit): 80% of the allowed amount, subject to the calendar year deductible Psychiatrist (ongoing visit): 80% of the allowed amount, subject to the calendar year deductible Not covered call 1-855-477-4549 Behavioral Health: Telephone and online video consultations are available for certain behavioral health issues, such as anxiety, depression, eating disorder, etc. Psychologist, licensed clinical social worker, counselor or therapist: 80% of the allowed amount, subject to the calendar year deductible